Posted on 16 February 2025

 • Reconcile impacted accounts to ensure accuracy.

-How To Correct Commission Error?
+How To Correct an Error of Commission?

 1- Identify the source of the error